 Of course, Goldman warns that the “successful asteroid mining would likely crater the global price of platinum”, if MIT’s estimates for ore grades in platinum-rich asteroids turn out to be even close to accurate.

 The investment bank concludes that “given the capex of mining operations on Earth, we think that financing a space mission is not outside the realm of possibility.”

 A 2012 study by Caltech’s Keck Institute for Space Studies (KISS) found that the total cost of identifying, robotically capturing, and returning an entire near-Earth asteroid closer to the Earth by the middle of the next decade is around $2.6 billion.

 Asteroid mining company Planetary Resources, which has movie director and producer James Cameron as advisor and Google’s Larry Page as founding investor, is already testing asteroid prospecting technology.
 Related: Oil Prices Pull Higher As Refiners Soak Up Soaring Crude Imports

 Another such company, Deep Space Industries, launched in August last year a commercial mining mission in which a spacecraft will survey and land on a near-Earth asteroid, as a step toward the company’s plans to prospect, harvest, and supply in-space resources.

 The U.S. adopted the Commercial Space Launch Competitiveness Act in 2015 to “facilitate a pro-growth environment for the developing commercial space industry by encouraging private sector investment.”

 According to MIT, governments around the world would better focus on easily available resources and technologies, and leave funding for asteroid mining to the private sector.
-The MIT scientists currently predict that after 2045, asteroid mining will prosper, together with humankind’s expansion in space.
+The MIT scientists currently predict that after 2045, space mining will prosper, together with humankind’s expansion in the great beyond.